fanlidublin/DaysInDublin/Daily_Proverb.md

 - Do what you can, with what you have, where you are.
 Theodore Roosevelt

 - The secret to your success is found in your daily routine.
 John C. Maxwell

+- A head full of fears has no space for dreams.
+Unknown